Senior Education Researcher, SRI Education

-Before joining SRI, Garcia conducted analyses of nationally representative datasets, to examine the early vocabulary development of low-income dual language learners attending Head Start.
-She has contributed to an evaluation of an early math instruction intervention, and worked with San Francisco Unified School District to help the Early Education Department model and understand early literacy achievement.
-Garcia also previously worked at the American Institutes for Research, and Institute for Women’s Policy Research.
+Before joining SRI, Garcia conducted analyses of nationally representative datasets to examine the early vocabulary development of low-income dual language learners attending Head Start.
+She has partnered with the San Francisco Unified School District to help the Early Education Department model and understand early literacy achievement.